-These Paleo Chocolate Zucchini Muffins are perfect year round, but especially in the summer when there’s tons of zucchini!
+These Healthy Chocolate Zucchini Muffins are perfect year round, but especially in the summer when there’s tons of zucchini!
 They’re perfectly moist, fudgy, and both freezer and kid friendly too.
+They’re made with almond flour, naturally gluten free and paleo as well.

 Are you looking for recipes to use zucchini?
 I sure hope so because these chocolate-y muffins are perfect for that.
 I planted 4 zucchini plants this summer, so I’m prepared to be overrun about halfway through July.
 But for now, I’m just super excited about the little tiny zucchini already growing!